The following explains how to revise your contact information.

 As you can see, the error message shows the password enterred by the member and an explanation of the error.

 Figure 7 shows a red bar appearing to the left of the field where the error occurred to help locate which field needs correction.
-Data in the field is the original information stored in the database; it is not the erroneous entry that caused the error.

 red error bar